ship-armada/crowdfund/ARM_TOKEN.md

 | Upgrader | None | No | N/A | N/A | See §9 |
 | Metadata role | None | No | N/A | N/A | Name and symbol are immutable |

-**There is no admin role on the ARM token contract.** The only privileged operations are the transfer gate (governance-controlled, one-shot), the revenue counter (governance-attested), and `delegateOnBehalf` (crowdfund contract only, immutably set).
+**There is no admin role on the ARM token contract.** The only privileged operations are the transfer gate (governance-controlled, one-shot), the revenue counter (governance-attested), and `delegateOnBehalf` (crowdfund contract + revenue-lock contract, immutably set).
 The whitelist is constructor-set and immutable — three addresses: crowdfund contract, treasury, and the revenue-lock contract.
 No address can modify token behavior post-deployment beyond these narrow paths.

 ---